 How do I access my results?

 You can access your results through the “My Results” tile on MyDMU.
-You can also access your progression information in the same place.
+You can also access your progression information in the same place which will advise you of your next steps.
 You can find information on how to navigate your “My Results” tile here – My Results and Progression quick start guide v1.4 (dmu.ac.uk)

 I have passed my course and received my award.
 What do I need to do now?